 What is special/ unusual/ innovative/ aesthetic about the steelwork/cladding in this project?

-We have used light weigh, high tensile sheeting.
-We have made use of translucent roof sheeting, which allows for daylighting to enter the plant
+We have used lightweight, high tensile sheeting.
+We have made use of translucent roof sheeting, which allows for daylight to enter the plant

 How did the project team work together (e.g. Contractor involved early, challenges/ease of communication etc.)?